sttp-book/sttp-book/chapters/intelligent-testing/sbst.md

 The most popular tool for search-based automated test case generation is [EvoSuite](http://www.evosuite.org).

+{% hint style='tip' %}
+Currently, EvoSuite only works with Java 8 programs.
+Given that our code-examples uses Java 11, we can not easily run it there.
+EvoSuite developers are working hard to support newer versions of Java.
+{% endhint %}

 ## The oracle problem

 Determining whether the program produces the correct output for a given input is a hard problem.
 The problem has even a specific name: _the oracle problem_.